UKLLC/Guidebook/ukllc_book/docs/Linkages/LPS_linkages.md

 <sup>1</sup>Geographies used to produce official statistics, including administrative, health and statistical geographies (e.g. census geographies such as LSOA)
 <sup>2</sup>Household level using Unique Property Reference Number (UPRN) or postcode level

-**Note:** If a participant in any Even if an LPS has permitted linkage to a data source, each **LPS participant** can decide to **opt out of UK LLC** altogether or to **opt out of a specific linkage or all linkages** by notifying their LPS.
-If a participant opts out, no further data about them will flow into the UK LLC TRE and the participant’s data will not be provisioned to new research projects.
-However, researchers who already have access to that individual’s information will be permitted to retain that access until the end of the project, but they will not obtain any new data about that individual.
+**Note:** Participants can always choose to opt out of UK LLC or specific data linkages.
+If a participant opts out, no new data about them will be shared, but  data that has already been provisioned, can still be used until the project ends.

 ## Future linkages